 Costs will depend upon the experience and expertise of the writer, as well as the details of the service such as the length of the post, and the extent of research required.

 If you’re looking to hire a blogger on a long-term retained basis, then you may be able to negotiate a reduced rate if you commit to, let’s say, 3 months and pay half of the total fee upfront.

 I hope this has given you the confidence to outsource your blog and has provided a little direction on how to hire the right blogger for your business.

 It may take you a few tries before you find the right person.
-Just make sure that you don’t enter into any long-term contract until you’ve been able to test the waters for a month.
+Just make sure that you don’t enter into any long-term contract until you’ve been able to test the waters first.

 And of course, what sort of a blogger would I be without shamelessly promoting my own services?
 If you’re a company operating in the recruitment industry, you can book in for a free consultation with me here or connect with me on LinkedIn.